 The Safety Advisory Group (SAG)

-The Safety Advisory Group and event application process are in place to provide event organisers with professional advice and guidance.
+The SAG and event planning process are in place to give event organisers professional advice and guidance.
 All advice is given in good faith.

-The purpose of the SAG
+Purpose of the SAG

 The main objectives are: